chaps-io/access-granted/README.md

 1. built-in support for roles

-  Easy to read acess policy code where permissions are cleanly grouped into roles which may or may not apply to a user.
+  Easy to read access policy code where permissions are cleanly grouped into roles which may or may not apply to a user.
-  Additionally permissions are forced to be unique in the scope a role greatly simplifying the permission resolving and extremely reducing the code-base.
+  Additionally permissions are forced to be unique in the scope a role.
+Thus greatly simplifying the permission resolving and extremely reducing the code-base.

 2. white-list based

   This means that you define what a role **can** do, not overidding permissions with `cannot` in a specific order which results in an ugly and unmaintainable code.

+  **Note**: `cannot` is still possible, but has a specifc use.
+See example below.

-3. Permissions can work on basically any object and AccessGranted is framework-agnostic, (the only Rails-specific methods are `can?`/`cannot?`/`authorize!` helpers injected into the framework only when it's present).
+3. Permissions can work on basically any object and AccessGranted is framework-agnostic, (the Rails-specific methods are `can?`/`cannot?`/`authorize!` helpers injected into the framework only when it's present).

 See [Usage](#usage) for an example of a complete AccessPolicy file.